MV10/mv10.github.io/_posts/2018-02-01-reusable-dependency-injection-azure-function.md

 }
 ```

-Although it isn't obvious from looking at the code above, one of the really interesting ideas in yuka1984's solution is to use a `Lazy<>` approach to trigger activation.
-Thus, the registration is not actually processed until it is used, and the registration is only processed once.
+Although it isn't obvious from looking at the code above, one of the really interesting ideas in yuka1984's solution is to use a `Lazy<>` approach to activation of the trigger Function.
+Thus, service registration is not actually processed until it is used, and it is only processed once regardless of how many `[Inject]` tags reference it.

-Since Azure Function apps are really just C# class libraries as far as Visual Studio is concerned, treating the end-result as a library was trivial.
-I just created a new Function project to act as the "main" project (the one that actually runs Functions) and referenced the DI project.
+Since Azure Function apps are only C# class libraries as far as the compiler is concerned, treating the end-result as a library was trivial.
+I just created a new Function project to act as the "main" project (the one that actually runs Functions) and referenced the DI project from there.
 After a recompile, the attributes just work.

 ## Verifying Full-Graph Injection

 Since my real-world use-case is a large, complex, DI-dependent utility library, I modified their demo code to demonstrate to my own satisfaction that dependencies declared by the injected objects would also be correctly resolved.
-I also made a change I felt better demonstrated the different service lifetimes.
+I also made changes I felt better demonstrated the different service lifetimes.

-In yuka1984's version of the demo `IGreeter` service, he thoughtfully added a counter to demonstrate that the `AddSingleton` registration was really exhibiting singleton behavior.
-My modification was to simply create an `ICounter` which gets injected into the concrete `CountUpGreeter` class, and sure enough, at runtime the correct dependencies are injected even in the separate class library.
+The original demos used an `IGreeter` interface and classes to demonstrate injection.
+I moved these to a separate .NET Standard library project.
+In yuka1984's version of the demo, he thoughtfully added a counter one of the `IGreeter` implementations to demonstrate that the `AddSingleton` registration was really exhibiting singleton behavior.
+My modification was to simply add `ICounter` which is injected into the concrete `CountUpGreeter` class.

 ```
 public class Counter : ICounter